Back to top

 About cardioversion

 An abnormal heart rhythm is called an arrhythmia.
-It happens when the normal electrical signals in your heart don’t work properly.
+It happens when the normal electrical signals in your heart don’t work properly and your heart beats too fast, too slow or irregularly.
 Cardioversion uses an electric shock, delivered from a machine called a defibrillator, to get your heart’s rhythm back to normal.
 You’ll be asleep, with a general anaesthetic, or heavily sedated for the procedure.

 Cardioversion can treat different types of arrhythmia, including: